Jahn16/pspm/docs/quick-start.md

 ## Existing Project

-For installing dependencies from a existing project use the `spm install` command.
+For installing dependencies from a existing project use the [`install`](commands/install.md) command.
 This will install all the dependencies and the package itself

 ```bash
 spm install